 Oh, are you still confused as to what depression looks like in black women and girls?

 Well, it looks like the young lady who is searching to be loved, so she gives her all to any and everything just to receive nothing in return but heartache and pain, which now affects how she interacts with the world.
 If you are still unsure about what depression looks like in black girls and women, it looks like the young lady who is afraid to be her self, so she acts out of character because she fears being judged and misunderstood by those who fail to understand her.

-> Now for everybody who still doesn’t know what depression looks like in black Women and girls, it looks like the young lady who has been constantly told to get over it, you went get through this when deep down inside you feeling like giving up, but you feel like you gotta remain tough.
+Now for everybody who still doesn’t know what depression looks like in black women and girls, it looks like the young lady who has been constantly told to “get over it, you will get through this” when deep down inside she is feeling like giving up, but she knows she can’t because she gotta remain tough.

 The truth is black women and girls you will make it through and it won’t be easy, you are going to cry, you are going to get angry and you might even want to move some furniture.
 You might even lose yourself in the process, but you will get through it, even though you might have to put on your best “I’m Fine Attire” sometimes.

 Know this, it is okay if you don’t always want to dress up those feelings you are feeling because the healing starts when you realize that you won’t always have it together.